 Where to we begin?!
 Whistler is one of those resorts that has to be skied to be believed.

 Whistler and Blackcomb are two monstrous side-by-side mountains, which when combined offers over 8171 acres of terrain to explore, including 16 alpine bowls, 3 glaciers and over 200 marked runs.
 You can almost explore the mountain for multiple days and not ski the same run twice.
 Although predominantly suited to Intermediate skiers and snowboarders, we love Whistler as there are runs for every ability level.
-Fantastic beginner areas lower mountain, intermediate tree skiing and groomers on both Whistler and Blackcomb mountains, and some of the best advanced skiing in Canada.
+Fantastic beginner areas, intermediate tree skiing and long groomers on both Whistler and Blackcomb mountains, and some of the best advanced skiing in Canada.
 Steep bowls, double black diamond runs, and tricky chutes are in abundance, as well as additional side-country options with a short hike or two.

 The one thing Whistler does really well is cater to families.
 There are endless accommodation options throughout the resort, including hotels, apartments, condos, and townhouse, all with bedding configurations and amenities to suit each and every family unit.
 Choose to stay right in the heart of the action in Whistler Village, or enjoy the peace and quiet of the Creekside village.
 With plenty of ski-in/ski-out and slopeside options in both the main Whistler Village and Creekside, it makes it even easier to hit the slopes with the whole family every morning.